nrkno/sofie-package-manager/FOR_DEVELOPERS.md

 _See [expectationApi.ts](shared/packages/api/src/expectationApi.ts)._

 An Expectation is what the PackageManager uses to figure out what should be done and how to do it.
+One example is "Copy a file from a source into a target".